fluiddyn/fluiddevops/README.md

 ## Features

-- `python -m fluiddevops.mirror` or `fluidmirror` to setup hg to git mirroring
+- `python -m fluiddevops.mirror` or `fluidmirror` to setup hg to git mirroring for a group of packages and periodically check for updates

 ```
 usage: fluidmirror [-h] [-c CFG] {list,clone,set-remote,pull,push} ...